It’s not what you say out of your mouth that determines your life, it’s what you whisper to yourself that has the most power! – Robert Kiyosaki

 Step 4: Create an Accurate View of Yourself

 The final step is to create a more accurate view of yourself that you can use as the foundation for building a healthy self-image.
-This view of yourself must be built upon all the positive qualities and strengths you outlined within Step 2 of this process.
+This view of yourself must be built upon all the positive qualities and strengths you outlined in Step 2 of this process.
 Take those positive qualities and strengths and ask yourself one simple question:

 How would I ideally like to be?

 Take time to really have a good-long-hard think about this question and answer honestly how you would like to be starting today.
-There is of course no one right answer, but rather a variety of answers that go into building your self-image.
+There is, of course, no one right answer, but rather a variety of answers that go into building your self-image.
 Yes, you still have flaws and things that you might be struggling with.
 Accept these things.
 They are a part of you in the moment.
 You can work on improving these areas over time.
 What’s important here is that you’re honest, genuine, authentic and real.
 This is who you are and this is how you see yourself with warts and all.

-In the end building a healthy self-image is all about you.
+In the end building, a healthy self-image is all about you.
 It’s all about how you and you alone — without external influences — see yourself.
 And it is this picture/idea of “you” that is what matters above all else.
-You are in the driver’s seat here; you alone define how you see yourself; and that’s what counts in the end.
+You are in the driver’s seat here; you alone define how you see yourself, and that’s what counts in the end.

 How to Strengthen Your Self-Image